California Sea Lion Fact File

 Males are larger typically measuring 2.4m (7.9ft) long.
 They can weigh up to 350kg (770lb).
-Females typically reach 1.8 (5.9ft) and weighing up to 100kg (220lb).
+Females typically reach 1.8m (5.9ft) and weigh up to 100kg (220lb).

-These sea lions are carnivores.
+California sea lions are carnivores.
 They feed on fish, squid, octopus and the occasional clam.

 They have a few interesting hunting techniques.
 One is to follow dolphins and catch some of the fish which they are chasing.
 Another is to co-operate with dolphins, porpoises and seabirds to hunt a large school of fish.

 California sea lions live along the coast of the Americas from British Columbia to Mexico.
 This includes a number of offshore islands.
 A colony used to live on the coast of a few Japanese islands but it is now believed this is extinct.

 Sandy beaches and rocky areas are the most common homes of California sea lions.
 Most of the time they are found in the waters of the Pacific Ocean.

 Here males establish a territory which they defend for as long as possible.
 They do not eat during this period living off the blubber.
 A larger male will be more successful as he can store more blubber.
 It is very hot during the breeding season so part of the territory always has water for the male to sit in with some even being completely in the water.

 Females form a group of 2-20 individuals and begin to move through the territories of the males.
-Males do not see to work too hard to keep females in their territory and females do not like males to be too energetic or aggressive.
+Males do not work too hard to keep females in their territory and females do not like males to be too energetic or aggressive.

 For the first week of their life the mother stays with the pup to nurse it.
 After this she heads out to sea for up to three days before returning to spend 2-3 days nursing the pup.
-While they are left on the shore pups form nurseries where they can socialise and play.
+While they are left on the shore pups form nurseries where they can socialize and play.
 The mother and pup can find each other on the beach due to their distinct calls.

 Weaning age varies greatly in California sea lions.
 Some wean at 6 months while for others it takes a year.
 There is believed to be a number of reasons for this.
-These include food availability, mother’s age, the sex of the pup and if a new pup is born.
+These include food availability, the mother’s age, the sex of the pup and if a new pup is born.
 Females spend more time with the mother before striking out on their own than males do.

 Sexual maturity occurs between 4 and 5 years of age though most males cannot hold a territory until they are much older.

 California sea lions are highly social.
 They gather in large groups to rest and will tolerate others lying on them or close to them.
-In the water they create a raft which a mass of sea lions close together.
+In the water they create a raft which is a mass of sea lions close together.
 When it is time to go hunting they form small groups unless they are going after a large number of fish.

-When diving they can reach depths of 274m (899ft) and swim at between 15 and 20 miles per hour (24-32 kilometres per hour).
+When diving they can reach depths of 274m (899ft) and swim at between 15-20mph (24-32 km/h).

 Juvenile and non-breeding California sea lions have been seen engaging in play activities such as surfing, chasing each other, pushing and shoving each other off rocks and mock fights.
 On occasion adults are seen participating.